Need to talk? Call 1800 882 436.

 Transverse lie

 This is when your baby is lying sideways.
-Their back, shoulders, arms or legs may be the first to enter the birth canal.
+Their back, shoulders, arms or legs may be first to enter the birth canal.

 Oblique lie